Iphigénie en Tauride, English Touring Opera

 Peter McCallum, Sydney Morning Herald, July 2008

 Currently residing in London, leading Australian mezzo soprano, Catherine Carby, has performed with major opera companies including the Royal Opera House, Covent Garden ( Elektra, Die Frau ohne Schatten and Dialogue of the Carmelites), English National Opera as Kate Pinkerton (Madame Butterfly), Scottish Opera as Octavian (Der Rosenkavalier), British Youth Opera in the title role of Britten's Rape of Lucretia at the Queen Elizabeth Hall (subsequently issued on CD), Opera Australia (including OzOpera), Victoria State Opera and Opera Queensland.

-Future roles and engagements will include a return to the Royal Opera House for Antonia’s mother (Tales of Hoffmann) and Octavian (Der Rosenkavalier), and Xerxes (title role), Iphigenie en Tauride (title role) and Rodrigo ( Pia di Tolomei, Donizetti) for English Touring Opera, Haydn Paukenmesse with the Orchestra of the Age of Enlightenment and Elijah at the Hexham Festival.
+Recent engagements include a return to the Royal Opera House for Antonia’s mother (Tales of Hoffmann) and Octavian (Der Rosenkavalier), Xerxes (title role), Iphigenie en Tauride (title role) Rodrigo ( Pia di Tolomei, Donizetti) and Diana (La Calisto) for English Touring Opera, Haydn Paukenmesse with the Orchestra of the Age of Enlightenment and Elijah at the Hexham Festival.
 Other engagements include Nita, The Mountebanks with the BBC Concert Orchestra, Brangäne Tristan und Isolde at the Teatro Sao Carlos, Lisbon, and Katharina Schratt Mayerling for the Royal Ballet, London.

 For Opera Australia Catherine has sung Octavian (Der Rosenkavalier), the title role in Carmen, Donna Elvira (Don Giovanni), Romeo (I Capuleti e i Montecchi), Hippolyta (A Midsummer Night’s Dream), Orlofsky (Die Fledermaus), Baba the Turk (The Rake’s Progress), for which she won a Helpmann Award, Mallika (Lakmé), Ruth (The Pirates of Penzance), Maddalena (Rigoletto), Cornelia (Giulio Cesare), for which she received a Green Room Award, Ruggiero (Alcina), Kristina (The Makropulos Affair), Heavenly Being and Madam By-Ends (The Pilgrim’s Progress), Suzuki (Madame Butterfly), Second Lady (Magic Flute) and Auntie (Peter Grimes).

 In Australasia, Catherine has also performed Nicklausse (The Tales of Hoffmann) for West Australian Opera, Mozart’s Requiem, Haydn's Nelson Mass and in the Superdome Spectacular with the Sydney Symphony Orchestra, Der Rosenkavalier under Paul Daniel for West Australian Symphony Orchestra, Elgar's Sea Pictures with the Queensland and Melbourne Symphony Orchestras, Messiah for Sydney Philharmonia Choirs, Haydn’s Missa in Tempore Belli with the Tasmanian Symphony Orchestra, Haydn's Arianna auf Naxos with the New Zealand Symphony Orchestra, and at Opera Australia's New Year's Eve Gala Concert and Opera Under The Stars in Broome.